pcesarperez/Modding-never-changes/Modding never changes.md

 #### <a id="thoseCrickets"></a>4.2.2.
 Those crickets are driving me mad

-Imagine yourself wandering at night in the radioctive wastes of the slums in D.C.
+Imagine yourself wandering at night in the radioactive wastes of the slums in D.C.
 There are a lot of things going on, even in a desolate barren like this: insects, night birds of prey, dogs, etc. These are the small things that boost a real sense of immersion in the game.

 [_Ambient Wasteland 2_](http://www.nexusmods.com/fallout3/mods/12602/) is for ambient sounds what [_Fallout 3 HQ Audio Overhaul_](http://www.nexusmods.com/fallout3/mods/13055/) is for music.
 It changes the small sounds of the Wasteland so you can shit your pants looking for that owl you heard in the dark.